Louis Danziger: Awards, honors and exhibitions

 Danziger's work is included and exhibited in the permanent collections of several design and art museums, including the Museum of Modern Art (New York), the Los Angeles County Museum of Art, and the Library of Congress.

-In 2013, in honor of Danziger's 90th birthday, an exhibition of Danziger's key works was mounted at Art Center College of Design in Pasadena, California.
+In 2013, in honor of Danziger's 90th birthday, an exhibition of Danziger's key works was mounted at ArtCenter College of Design in Pasadena, California.